hossamj2004/matcher/README.md

 -after finished i wanted to make sure i didnt miss any casee so i arrange the tests this way :

 cases i have 1 search field and property has 1 field only
-    cases for input
+    -cases for input
-        Direct
+        -Direct
-        Range with no null on both sides
+        -Range with no null on both sides
-        Range with null on left side
+        -Range with null on left side
-        Range with null on right side
+        -Range with null on right side

-    cases for result to be found
+    -cases for result to be found
-        strict found
+        -strict found
-        loosely found
+        -loosely found
-        not found
+        -not found

+-Cases :
     one_input_one_result_direct_found
     one_input_one_result_direct_not_found
     one_input_one_result_range_no_null_found